 Fostering DEI in the Classroom

 As a teacher, I aim to create an inclusive and welcoming environment that encourages all students to participate fully in their education.
-I reduce barriers to communication by encouraging students to call me by my first name, to create a welcoming atmosphere, particularly for students who may feel intimidated by formal academic hierarchies.
+I reduce barriers to communication by encouraging students to call me by my first name, to create a welcoming atmosphere, particularly for international students or students who may feel intimidated by formal academic hierarchies.
 Additionally, I openly share aspects of my personal life, e.g. showing pictures of me with my four children, to humanize myself and signal to students that personal and family-related responsibilities are respected.
 My goal is for students—especially those with caregiving duties—to feel comfortable seeking support when needed.

 Promoting Diversity in Hiring and Collaborations